isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 As the High Availability hook library is an HTTPS client, there is no ``cert-required`` parameter in this hook configuration.
-This parameter can be set in Control Agent to enforce client certificate in Client-Server communication.
+This parameter can be set in Control Agent to require and verify client certificate in Client-Server communication.
 It does not affect communication between HA peers.